torvalds/linux/Documentation/core-api/memory-hotplug.rst

 Memory hotplug
 ==============

-Memory hotplug event notifier
+Memory hotplug event yestifier
 =============================

-Hotplugging events are sent to a notification queue.
+Hotplugging events are sent to a yestification queue.

-There are six types of notification defined in ``include/linux/memory.h``:
+There are six types of yestification defined in ``include/linux/memory.h``:

 MEM_GOING_ONLINE
   Generated before new memory becomes available in order to be able to